-The speaker in the excerpt above asserts the ideology of racial superiority.
+The speaker in the fourth example asserts the ideology of racial superiority.
 The text implicitly reveals the speaker is not of African descent and thus perceives his origin to be superior to that of the other who is the carrier of the attribution "slave."
-Being a slave implies that the addressee (Alek) cannot be treated with full human dignity.
-The speaker (a member of the Janjaweed militia group in Sudan) in the discourse reveals the age-long hatred the Arabs have for black Africans.
-The declarative shows the Janjaweed militia wield enormous social and political power, so much so that they could execute both physical and verbal assaults on other groups as a form of self-legitimation and dominance.
+Being a slave implies she cannot be treated with human dignity.
+The speaker (a member of the Janjaweed militia group in Sudan) in the discourse reveals the age long hatred the Arabs have for black Africans.
+The declarative shows the Janjaweed militia wields enormous social and political power, so much so that they could execute both physical and verbal assaults on other groups as a form of self-legitimation.

-The use of interrogatives
+The Use of Interrogatives